OGStudio/openscenegraph-cross-platform-examples/02.TextureImage/README.md

 <a name="plugins"/>

 ## 2.2.
-Build OpenSceneGraph with PNG support
+OpenSceneGraph support for PNG

 OpenSceneGraph has two plugins capable of loading PNG images: